NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Avoid Dire Fate.md

 **Effect** Treat the failure as a success or a critical failure as a failure.
 You no longer have an active harrow omen.

-*Source: Pathfinder: Stolen Fate Player's Guide*
+*Source: Pathfinder Stolen Fate Player's Guide*
 *OGL*